 MTEX provides a very simple way to define model ODFs.
 Generally, there are five different ODF types in MTEX:

 The central idea is that MTEX allows you to calculate mixture models, by adding and subtracting arbitrary ODFs.
-Model ODFs may be used as references for ODFs estimated from pole figure data or EBSD data and are instrumental for simulating texture evolutions.
+Model ODFs may be used as references for ODFs estimated from pole figure data or EBSD data and are instrumental for simulating texture evolution.

 The Uniform ODF